MicrosoftDocs/windows-dev-docs/hub/apps/design/style/acrylic.md

 :::row-end:::

 ## Acrylic blend types
 Acrylic's most noticeable characteristic is its transparency.
-There are two acrylic blend types that change what’s visible through the material:
+There are two acrylic blend types that change what's visible through the material:
- - **Background acrylic** reveals the desktop wallpaper and other windows that are behind the currently active app, adding depth between application windows while celebrating the user’s personalization preferences.
+ - **Background acrylic** reveals the desktop wallpaper and other windows that are behind the currently active app, adding depth between application windows while celebrating the user's personalization preferences.
  - **In-app acrylic** adds a sense of depth within the app frame, providing both focus and hierarchy.

  ![Background acrylic](images/background-acrylic-dark-theme.png)